Transitioning to a plant-based diet as a family is something that is happening more and more.

 7. Get creative in the kitchen and use cookbooks/ blogs and pinterest for inspiration!

-I would say my blog and my cookbook are great sources of recipe inspirations for a family wanting to transition to plant-based eating.
+I would say my blog and my cookbook are great sources of recipe inspiration for a family wanting to transition to plant-based eating.
 Especially my cookbook Healthy Little Tummies!
-My red lentil bolognese recipe, my cashew mac and cheese, my leek quiche will be great to try as a family to transition to plant-based eating.

 By the way if you love Pinterest please do follow me on there!